Pando Accelerator

 The Sisters of Social Service (SSS) is a community of women religious legendary for its work among disadvantaged and marginalized populations in the City of Los Angeles and throughout the world.
-Pando maintains a community development office and project space at the Sisters’ 11-acre campus in LA’s Encino neighborhood.
+Known for its radical commitment, the community includes among its members Blessed Sára Salkaházi, who was executed in Hungary in 1944 for protecting the lives of hundreds of Jewish children, and Sr. Simone Campell, a lawyer, outspoken advocate for social justice, and founder of Nuns on the Bus.
+Sr. Simone received the Presidential Medal of Freedom in 2022 from President Biden.
+Pando maintains an office and project accelerator space at the Sisters’ 11-acre campus in LA’s Encino neighborhood.

 The campus aims to incarnate principles of a sustainable way of living, encouraged by the vision of Pope Francis for an “integral ecology.”
 In 2019, the Sisters installed the largest privately-owned residential solar panel installation in the State of California.